 We interpret the findings to suggest that these services become less available with increasing rurality, as we had predicted.
-We designed the measures to identify reduced availability for any reason, including geographic isolation and the observed gradient strongly supports the validity of these as population measures of availability.
-These sub-measures move in similar directions but not in lock step, confirming that they are measuring related concepts and correspond to the fact that certain subspecialists are more available than others.
-The overall availability of these structural components of high risk obstetrical services is low compared to the identified need.
+We designed the measures to identify reduced availability for any reason, including geographic isolation and the observed gradient strongly supports the validity of this measure as a population measure of availability.
 Please see sections III.C, V.A, and VI.A. above for additional evidence of validity.